-- The project to be supported must draw on the resources of the Georgian papers held in the Royal Archives at Windsor Castle, but need not be exclusively based on them; indeed projects exploring themes connecting this archive with others, and to collections of material and visual culture are actively encouraged.
+- The project to be supported must draw on the resources of the Georgian Papers Programme, but need not be exclusively based on them; indeed projects exploring themes connecting this archive with others, and to collections of material and visual culture are actively encouraged.

 - The fellowship is open to candidates from the full range of disciplines covered by BSECS.

 - In the context of the Covid pandemic, we are unable to guarantee access to the physical archive and undigitized documents at Windsor Castle, as the Royal Archives are currently closed, and it is unclear when and under what conditions they will reopen.
 We will be unable to guarantee Fellows priority of access at this point.
 We consequently strongly encourage applications making use of the digital resources produced by the project.
 (See the catalogue at gpp.rct.uk).
 There will be additional papers being digitized in 2020-1 which we may be able to make available to researchers.
 Any researcher who cannot identify documents relevant to their project in the online catalogue, but is aware that they are within the Georgian Papers collection, is encouraged to contact the academic director for guidance as to whether their digital publication is imminent.

 - For some indication of the range of projects that the papers can support, see the list of previous successful applications to project fellowship schemes: https://georgianpapers.com/get-involved/full_list_fellows/

 - Applications are welcomed from researchers at any stage of an academic career from PhD students and beyond.

 - Applications are also welcome from researchers who can demonstrate equivalent research experience without a formal academic qualification.